raschmitt/stryker-net-sample/README.md

 `dotnet stryker`

-This will run the mutations based on the configurations of the `stryker-config.json` file, present in this directory.
-The mutation score and the location where to find the complete html report will be displayed into the console.
+This will run the mutations, based on the configurations in the `stryker-config.json` file, presenting to you the mutation score and also the location where to find the complete html report.

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")